Specify Credential and Connection Information for Report Data Sources

 The connection to an external data source is defined when you create the report.
 It can be managed separately after the report is published.
 You can specify a static connection string or an expression that allows users to select a data source from a dynamic list.
-For more information about how to specify a data source type and connection string, see Data Connections, Data Sources, and Connection Strings (Report Builder and SSRS).
+For more information about how to specify a data source type and connection string, see Create data connection strings - Report Builder & SSRS.

 When Credentials are Used in Report Builder

 In Report Builder, credentials are often used when you connect to a report server or for data-related tasks, such as creating an embedded data source, running a dataset query, or previewing a report.
 Credentials are not stored in the report.
 They are managed separately on the report server or on the local client.
 The following list describes the types of credentials that you might need to provide, where they are stored, and how they are used: